Dynasty Warriors 8

 The game was unveiled on October 30, 2012 via Jump Magazine and released on February 28, 2013 for the PlayStation 3 in Japan.
 On April 3, 2013, it was confirmed by Tecmo Koei that there would be an overseas release for both North America and Europe in July 2013.
 It was released on both PlayStation 3 and Xbox 360 for both physical and digital release.
 The option of English and Japanese voice overs also return, where there is also an option to change the subtitles to English, French or German.

 The game is followed by two expansions.
 The first, Dynasty Warriors 8: Xtreme Legends, was released for PlayStation 3 in 2013 in Japan and in 2014 in North America and Europe.
 The second expansion, Dynasty Warriors 8: Empires, was released for the PlayStation 3, PlayStation 4 and Xbox One on in 2014 in Japan and in 2015 in North America and Europe.
 The PlayStation Vita and Microsoft Windows versions were released in 2015 in Japan, North America and Europe.
 A Japan-exclusive Switch port of Empires was released in 2017.
-All three ports have a bundle set with Dynasty Warriors 8 which is called Dynasty Warriors 8 Xtreme Legends Complete Edition overseas and Shin Sangoku Musou 7 with Moushouden in Asia.
+All three ports have a bundle set with Dynasty Warriors 8 which is called Dynasty Warriors 8: Xtreme Legends Complete Edition overseas and Shin Sangoku Musou 7 with Moushouden in Asia.

 Gameplay and features

 Story mode and free mode

 The story mode retains the same faction-based storyline and returns with seamless cutscenes.
 In addition, each of the characters of the "Other" faction has one scenario dedicated to them, forming a loose "Other" faction story mode, in a first for the series.
 Stages now have more freedom of progression for the player, unlike the previous installment, which was strongly preset in means of stage routes.
 A selection of up to four characters will be offered for each stages in story mode, instead of controlling a pre-defined character; the mission objectives in each level differ based on the character chosen.
 The story has been entirely rewritten, with each of the four factions' stories dividing into a historical path and a hypothetical path at a critical portion of their stories.
-Each mission may have a number of optional objectives which unlock additional side story missions or alter the course of history, such as the moment where the flood attack in Fan Castle fails and therefore saves Guan Yu's life from being extinguished and therefore in relation also saves Zhang Fei from the betraying officers.
+Each mission may have a number of optional objectives which unlock additional side story missions or alter the course of history, such as the moment where the flood attack in Fan Castle fails and therefore saves Guan Yu's life and in relation also saves Zhang Fei from the betraying officers.
 In order to unlock the hypothetical path, players must complete all of the optional objectives in both the main and side stories prior to the critical point of the storyline.
 The game also allows a co-op play of the story mode and it can be played both offline and online.
 However, online co-op is only available on the PlayStation 3 and Xbox 360.
 The Windows version does not have online multiplayer.
 In the previous installment to the franchise, Dynasty Warriors 7, the story mode was only single-player.